erictleung/erictleung.github.io/_posts/2015-08-07-the-ln-command.md

 hard linked to.
 Another thing to note about soft links are that if you move the original file, the soft link will fail.

+## More Information

+A tutorial will be posted in the future with commands that can be used to make a hard link and a symbolic link but also how it affects how you get to those files.

 Image Source: <http://www.computerhope.com/unix/uln.htm>

 [hard link]: /assets/hard-link.jpg